stellar-drift/fish-in-a-bucket/README.md

 # fishing-pier

-infinitely loops a transition between four files: day to dusk to night to twilight to day
+- infinitely loops a transition between four files: day to dusk to night to twilight to day
+- has a fish that swims around